Beginner

 This is where “Solana card” stops being abstract.

 You can start instantly with a virtual Solana card, or order a physical Solana-branded card if you want something you can actually hold.
-From there, different card tiers give you different looks and benefits.
+From there, different membership tiers give you different looks and benefits.

 How to Order a Solana Card